 - To protect natural wildlife and resources

-(viii) Select the option that titles paragraphs 1 – 3 appropriately, with reference to information in the text.
+(viii) Select the option that titles paragraphs 1 – 3 appropriately, concerning information in the text.
 [1]

 (A) 1.
 Full speed Ahead